 Once a student is accepted, he or she will be assigned to an Academic Advisor who will assist with academic planning.
-Orientation for new students are held during the first week of each quarter term where they receive information regarding the school, student services, student rights/responsibilities, student conduct, and library services.
+Orientation for new students is held during the first week of each quarter term where they receive information regarding the school, student services, student rights/responsibilities, student conduct, and library services.

-Master of Science in Computer Information Systems (MSCIS) Program
+Master of Science in Computer Information Systems (MSCIS) Program (24 months- program length in months)